cruzgerman216/CodeLabs-Ruby-on-Rails-Exercises/exercises/Ruby/C4_Ruby-Part-3.md

 5. Make `Doctor`, `Teacher`, and `Engineer`inherit from `Person`.
 6. For each class except Person, upon instantiation, print out "I am a " follow by the type of profession this person is in.
 For example, "I am a Doctor!".
-7. Create a doctor instance, teacher instance, and engineer instance and check if they contain these atrtributes and methods inherited from the parent class `Person`.
+7. Create a doctor instance, teacher instance, and engineer instance and check if they contain these attributes and methods inherited from the parent class `Person`.

 **Exercise 3.6: Modules**
 Create a Ruby file called exercise-3.6.rb